Myk7o/VISIONERS_SATELLITE_IMAGE_FIELD_BOUNDARY_IDENTIFICATION-/docs/code/GMM_field_identification/ReadMe.md

 1. **GMM Clustering:**
    - Groups pixels based on spectral reflectance values to separate fields by color similarities.
    - The elbow method determines the optimal number of clusters, ensuring minimal computational overhead without compromising accuracy.
+   - **GMM works perfectly with a TIF file covering the entire county,** making it highly scalable for large-scale datasets without altitude specification.

 2. **SLIC Superpixel Segmentation:**
    - Refines the clusters created by GMM into compact, uniform regions with distinct boundaries.
    - Assigns unique IDs to superpixels, allowing for easy tracking of fields and monitoring of crop health over time.
+   - **GMM + SLIC code works only with images captured at altitudes of 500 meters or lower,** making it ideal for drone imagery or high-resolution satellite images.

 ### Boundary and Acreage Calculation
 - **Polygon Creation:**